 Resources and Research

-One of the core founding goals for the CVAH@BWH is to expand research and scholarship in the field of visual arts and medicine.
+One of the core founding goals for the VAH@BWH is to expand research and scholarship in the field of visual arts and medicine.
 This is an area that institutions nationally and internationally are contributing too.
 Discover a variety of resources in this page and check back frequently for the research we are doing at Brigham & Women’s and Harvard Medical School to add to this field.

 MOMA, NYC